drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 ---

 ### 4. Scope
-The scope of the Student Accommodation System in Kolej Tun Dr Ismail (KTDI) refers to the boundaries or limits of the project, defining what elements the system will and won't have.
-It outlines the features and functionalities of the system, including its goals, objectives and requirements as well as the expected outcomes and benefits.
-Here are more detailed explanations of the features and functionality of a student accommodation system:
+The scope refers to the boundaries of the project and outlines the features and functionalities of the system, including its goals, objectives and requirements as well as the expected outcomes and benefits.
+Detailed explanations of the features and functionality of our proposed student accommodation system in KTDI are as follows:

-- Student registration: <br>By entering their personal information, academic information, and housing preferences, students can register as users in the system using the student registration tool.
-Before letting a student register, the system should confirm their identity and determine whether they qualify for accommodations.
+- Student registration: <br>By entering user's personal information, academic information and room preferences, students can register as users in the system using the student registration tool.
+Before letting a student register, the system should confirm their identity and determine whether they qualify for accommodation registration.

-- Room allocation: <br>According on the students' choices, availability, and budget, the system can assign rooms to them using the room allocation tool.
+- Room allocation: <br>According on the students' choices, availability and budget, the system can assign rooms to them using the room allocation tool.
 The system should include elements including the student's academic programme, year of study, and any unique requirements or requests.

 - Room management: <br>The room management feature allows students to manage their rooms through the system.
 This includes room bookings, check-in, check-out, and maintenance requests.
 The system should provide a calendar view of the room availability and allow students to book their preferred room and check-in and check-out dates.
 It should also allow students to request maintenance services for their room and track the status of the request.